 The issuer is an English SPE, which we consider to be bankruptcy remote.
 We analyzed its corporate structure in line with our legal criteria.
+We expect the final legal structure to be in line with our legal criteria.

-Interest is paid monthly on the interest payment dates, beginning in April 2024.
-The rated notes pay interest equal to compounded daily SONIA plus a class-specific margin, with a further step up in margin following the optional call date in September 2027.
-All the notes will reach legal final maturity in August 2064.
+Interest will be paid monthly on the interest payment dates, beginning in October 2024.
+The rated notes pay interest equal to compounded daily SONIA plus a class-specific margin, with a further step up in margin following the optional call date in September 2028.
+All the notes will reach legal final maturity in October 2065.